dstein64/colortrans/README.md

 1. `lhm` Linear Histogram Matching [1] (default)
 2. `pccm` Principal Components Color Matching [2, 3]
 3. `reinhard` Reinhard et al. [4]

+If the optional `--single-precision` flag is present, 32-bit floats will be used instead of 64-bit floats.

 If the launcher script was not installed within a directory on your PATH, colortrans can be launched by passing its module name to Python.